yabata/prodyn/doc/examples.rst

 run_building_forward.py
 """""""""""""""""""""""
-Here is the script of the ``run_building_forward.py`` (one from four dynamic programming files) is explained step by step for better understanding.
+There is a script of the ``run_building_forward.py`` (one from four dynamic programming files) is explained step by step for better understanding.

 ::